 The Burns Night Speaker

-John McEvoy is a seasoned Burns Night speaker and a Trustee of Greenock Burns Club, known as The Mother Club since it is the world's oldest, being established in 1801.
+John McEvoy is a seasoned Burns Night speaker, a Trustee, and currently President of Greenock Burns Club, known as The Mother Club since it is the world's oldest, being established in 1801.
 He offers pretty much everything you'll need apart from the haggis for a successful Burns Supper and he'll even address that for you.

 Previous clients range from major companies like Scottish Power and PricewaterhouseCoopers to small, more intimate gatherings of Burns enthusiasts and just about everything in between.